-Ans: FPI is an investment by non-residents in Indian securities including shares, government bonds, corporate bonds, convertible securities, units of business trusts, etc. The class of investors who make an investment in these securities is known as Foreign Portfolio Investors.
+Ans: FPI is an investment by non-residents in Indian (NRIs) securities including shares, government bonds, corporate bonds, convertible securities, units of business trusts, etc. The class of investors who make an investment in these securities is known as Foreign Portfolio Investors (FPIs).

 Q2.
 What are the major laws/regulations applicable to an FPI in India?

-Ans: FPIs are primarily governed by The Securities and Exchange Board of India (SEBI).
+Ans: Foreign Portfolio Investments are primarily governed by The Securities and Exchange Board of India (SEBI).
 SEBI has recently introduced the SEBI (Foreign Portfolio Investors) Regulations, 2019, repealing the erstwhile 2014 Regulations.
 Further, FPIs are also required to comply with the Foreign Exchange Management Act, 1999 and the Income-tax Act, 1961.

 Ans: An applicant can obtain FPI license under SEBI regulations, in one of the two categories mentioned below:

 - Government and Government related investors;